 Bark on mature stems is dark reddish-gray to black with a few warty bumps and becoming scaly with age.
 Young stems can also have a rusty-brown downy appearance.
-The flower buds that form on the tips of last years twigs are distinctive with a round base with a long pointed spire.
+The flower buds that form on the tips of last years twigs are distinctive with a round base tapering to a long pointed spire.

 Leaves are shiny dark green above, 2 to 4 inches long, egg shaped with fine teeth and usually pointed at the tip.
 They are in opposite pairs on the twigs.
 Newly emerged leaves are downy.
 Leaf stalks are reddish with small wings.
-Fall color is a nice maroon.
+Fall color (with sun) is a nice maroon.

 The inflorescence is a round topped cluster (cyme) 3 to 5 inches across of small 5-parted white flowers.
 These rise from terminal buds of the prior years growth.
 The cyme appears with the leaves.

 Fruit: Flowers mature into bluish-black edible oval drupes, about 1/3 inch wide, that hang from reddish stems.
 The drupes contain a single large stone seed that occupies much of the volume of the drupe.
 The ripe fruit is eaten by many birds and animals usually after it has frozen and thawed as the fruit then turns sweet.
 Over ripe fruit smells like wet sheep wool, hence one of the alternate common names of Sheepberry.
 Humans will find the fruit barely palatable.
 Cooking has not found it any better.

 Habitat: The preferred habitat is moist soil in low woods or swamp borders, but it can tolerate drier sites.
 The plant is susceptible to damage by the viburnum leaf beetle (Pyrrhalta viburni), but usually the leaves are not bothered by insects (more notes below).